Convolutional Neural Networks combined with Runge-Kutta Methods: RKCNNs

 An initial value problem for a time-dependent first-order dynamical system can be described by the following ODE \citep{butcher2008numerical}:

-where $\vy$ is a vector representing the system state.
-The dimension of $\vy$ should be equal to the dimension of the dynamical system.
-The ODE represents the rate of change of the system states.
-The rate of change is a function of time and the current system state.
-RK methods utilize the rate of change calculated from the ODE to approximate the increment in each time-step, and then obtain the predicted final state at the end of each step.
-RK methods are numerical methods originated from Euler method.
+where $y$ is a vector representing the system state.
+The dimension of $y$ should be equal to the dimension of the dynamical system.
+The ODE in Eq \eqref{eq:ode} represents the rate of change of the system states.
+The rate of change is a function of time $t$ and the current system state $y(t)$.
+RK methods utilize the rate of change calculated from the ODE to approximate the increment in each time step, and then obtain the predicted final state at the end of each step.
+The RK methods are numerical methods originated from the Euler method.
 There are two types of RK methods: explicit and implicit.
-Both of them are employed in the RKNet.
+Both of them are employed in RKCNNs.
 The family of RK methods is given by the following equations \citep{endre2003an}:

 where